 The Current Basis for Gold’s Value

-Here’s another way to look at it: Think of an online auction.
+Inflation lies at the heart of many investors’ interest in gold.
+Think of an online auction.
 The more bidders for an object (i.e. the more money pursuing an object), the higher the price or value of that object.
 Remember, money is essentially worth whatever we believe is valuable enough to trade it for.

 An aggravating factor: The money printing and availability of cheap money via extremely low interest rates comes during a major recession.
 When inflation occurs during a recession, you get stagflation.
 This can lead to hyper unemployment and extremely low purchasing power.
 So it’s no surprise that inflation is linked to what’s called the Misery Index, an economic bellwether that measures, in part, how the average person is faring against inflation.